 Although Siena does have a small children’s playground in the historic center (on Vicolo della Fortuna), there’s no need to look farther than the town’s famed Piazza del Campo for a recess break.
 This vast, shell-shaped public square generally teems with tourists soaking up the sun, kids kicking around soccer balls and tight klatches of locals avidly discussing the day’s gossip.
 With the added bonus of pigeons just begging to be chased and a number of cafes ringing the square, where parents can relax with a cappuccino while keeping an eye on the chasing, this is one of the most picturesque “playgrounds” in Tuscany.

-If you have aspiring kings and queens among you, another fabulously Sienese monument-cum-playground is the Medici Fortress, located slightly outside of the old town and with a beautiful view over the historic center.
+If you have aspiring kings and queens among you, another fabulously Sienese monument-now-playground is the Medici Fortress, located slightly outside of the old town and with a beautiful view over the historic center.
 The wide outer walls, topped with shaded, bench-lined walking paths, and the original brick ramparts at the rectangular fortress’ four corners make for an excellent play space with a bit of culture thrown in.